encryption4all/postguard/README.md

   <li>Alice uses the public master key and Bob's identity to encrypt a message.</li>
   <li>Alice's client sends the ciphertext to Bob via a possibly untrusted channel/cloud storage.</li>
   <li>Bob's client asks for a key to decrypt the ciphertext.</li>
-  <li>The PKG starts an authentication session at the IRMA server.</li>
+  <li>The PKG starts an authentication session at the Yivi server.</li>
   <li>Bob is asked to reveal his identity, using a QR code.</li>
   <li>Bob reveals his identity.</li>
-  <li>The IRMA server sends the authentication results to the PKG.</li>
+  <li>The Yivi server sends the authentication results to the PKG.</li>
   <li>The PKG issues a key for Bob's identity.</li>
   <li>Bob's client decrypts the ciphertext using his just obtained key.</li>
 </ol>